 To be eligible for a Blue Badge you must meet certain criteria.
 These are detailed in the Department for Transport leaflet on the GOV.UK website.

 There is also an eligibility checker on the online application and renewal form.

 3 How to apply for or renew a Blue Badge

-- you can reapply up to 12 weeks in advance of your current badge running out
+- if you have a badge, you can reapply up to 12 weeks in advance of it running out

 - you may be asked to attend an appointment with an expert assessor

 - including uploaded copies of documentation prevents delay - check you have provided everything that is required

 - giving as much information as possible will help us assess your application.

 Blue Badge renewals follow the same process as a new application.

 Before starting your online application, ensure you have the following information ready: